GaloisInc/saw-script/doc/manual/manual.md

 Either of these functions can be used with `crucible_points_to` to specify the value of a particular array element or `struct` field.
-Sometimes, however, it is more convenient to specify all array elemnts or field values at onces.
+Sometimes, however, it is more convenient to specify all array elements or field values at onces.
 The `crucible_array` and `crucible_struct` functions construct compound values from lists of element values.